-The first time I had seen tense submarine thriller, I thought it was an exciting, well-acted and ideologically challenging piece of filmmaking.
+The first time I had seen this tense submarine thriller, I thought it was an exciting, well-acted and ideologically challenging piece of filmmaking.

-However, upon when I recently revisited it, I was awestruck.
+However, when I recently revisited it, I was awestruck.
 Not because I had missed some technical, aesthetic or story beats from my first run-through, but because it seemed more like a premonition for current events: Trump and Kim Jong-un’s nuclear threat exchange.

 Now, what has this potential global disaster – that we see perpetuated on 24-hour news channels, and a certain orange person’s twitter account – have to do with a successfully-made submarine thriller?

 It is with the characters, particularly that of Gene Hackman’s Captain Frank Ramsey, that we are concerned with.
 Now, there are the obvious comparisons to be made: as Crimson Tide has long preceded Trump’s campaign, it is somewhat amusing to find Frank Ramsey, a character built in a parallel vein, sporting a red cap not dissimilar to Trump’s own ‘Make America Great Again’ attire.